-Since our founding in 2000, KnowledgeWorks has evolved first from an involved philanthropy focused exclusively in Ohio to become an operating foundation and finally a social enterprise engaged in work across 25 states.
+Since our founding in 2000, KnowledgeWorks has evolved first from an involved philanthropy focused exclusively in Ohio to become an operating foundation and finally a social enterprise engaged in work across the United States.
 We think about our history in three periods, each marked by its own organizational approach and program emphasis.

 We knew that even the best educational system is limited in its impact if it doesn’t reach large numbers of students.
 So we started there.
 We worked to ensure access to quality education for all students, no matter where they lived or how much money they had.
 We created and networked college access programs so that more people could realize the lifelong benefits of continuing their education beyond high school.